Heart bypass surgery - minimally invasive - discharge

 - Keep your incision area protected from the sun to avoid sunburn.

 Be careful how you use your arms and upper body when you move around for the first 2 or 3 weeks after your surgery.
-Ask your provider when you may return to work.
+Ask your surgeon when you may return to work.
 For the first week after surgery:

 - Do not reach backward.